-4. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
-Earlier adoption is permitted.
+4. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 15 December 2019.

 Objective

 5. The objective of the auditor is to prepare documentation that provides:

 1 ISA (UK) 200 (Revised June 2016), Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (UK), paragraph 11.